-This information describes when you should go to Memorial Sloan Kettering’s (MSK) Urgent Care Center and what will happen while you’re there and after you’re discharged.
+This information describes when to go to Memorial Sloan Kettering (MSK)’s Urgent Care Center.
+It also describes what will happen while you’re there and after you’re discharged.

 What is the Urgent Care Center?